PeopleAndParliament/.github/profile/README.md

 Instructions on how to use notebook repos found here in Colab.

 1. Go to [colab.research.google.com/github/PeopleAndParliament](https://colab.research.google.com/github/PeopleAndParliament)
-2. Choose the relevant notebook repository.
+2. Choose the relevant notebook repository from the dropdown menu. *pp\_jupyter\_snippets* is an example.
-3. ?
+3. Choose the relevant notebook *.ipynb* -file, and click the *open* -button on the right.